KY Cygni

-KY Cygni is a variable red supergiant of spectral class M3Ia located in the constellation Cygnus.
+KY Cygni is a variable red supergiant or hypergiant of spectral class M3Ia located in the constellation Cygnus.
 It is approximately 4,700 light-years away.

 Observations

 KY Cyg lies near the bright open cluster NGC 6913, but is not thought to be a member.
 The location is close to the bright star γ Cygni.
 It was identified as a variable star in 1930, and later named as KY Cygni.
 The spectrum was given the MK classification of M3 Ia, with only minor adjustments since.

 KY Cygni is heavily reddened due to interstellar extinction, losing an estimated 7.75 magnitudes at visual wavelengths.
 It would be a naked eye star if no light was lost.